JJCoding01/FEmethods/README.md

   * `FixedReaction` does not allow vertical or rotational displacement
   * `PinnedReaction` does not allow vertical displacement but does allow rotational displacement

 All reactions have two properties, a `force` and a `moment`.
 They represent the numerical value for the resistive force or moment acting on the element to support the load(s).
 These properties are set to `None` when the reaction is instantiated (ie, they are unknown).
 They are calculated and set when analyzing a element.
-Note that the `moment` property of a `PinnedReaction` will always be `None` because it does not resisit a moment.
+Note that the `moment` property of a `PinnedReaction` will always be `None` because it does not resist a moment.

 The `value` property is a read-only combination of the `force` and `moment` properties, and is in the form `value = (force, moment)`

 All reactions have an `invalidate` method that will set the `force` and `moment` back to `None`.
 This is useful when changing parameters and the calculated reactions are no longer valid.

 #### femethods.reactions.FixedReaction
 The `FixedReaction` is a reaction class that prevents both vertical and angular (rotational displacement).
 It has boundary conditions of `bc = (0, 0)`

 ```python
 >>> FixedReaction(3)